How Culture Affects Strings in Visual Basic

 Determining if two application-internal strings exactly match (typically for security purposes).
 Use operations that disregard the current culture.

-You can perform both types of comparisons with the Visual Basic StrComp function—just make sure to specify the optional Compare argument.
+You can perform both types of comparisons with the Visual Basic StrComp function.
+Specify the optional Compare argument to control the type of comparison: Text for most input and output Binary for determining exact matches.

 The StrComp function returns an integer that indicates the relationship between the two compared strings based on the sorting order.
 A positive value for the result indicates that the first string is greater than the second string.
 A negative result indicates the first string is smaller, and zero indicates equality between the strings.